 Better preserved tumor cells may look deceptively larger than you're expecting - in spite of its name, small cell carcinoma can have varying cell sizes, and some well preserved or air dried cells can look larger than you may think.
 That said, if all cells are very large (especially when comparing them to benign bronchial epithelial cells, or inflammatory cells), think twice before making a diagnosis of small cell carcinoma.

 If cells have a moderate to abundant amount of cytoplasm, think very carefully before making a diagnosis of small cell carcinoma.
 Even larger 'small cell' cells shouldn't have much cytoplasm.
 Small cell characteristically has a scant amount of delicate cell cytoplasm exhibiting a basophilic hue.

 Similarly, if cells display prominent nucleoli - think twice before making a small cell diagnosis - small cell should only have small/inconspicuous nucleoli - remember their neuroendocrine links and that they should have a similar salt and pepper chromatin pattern.

-Nuclear moulding needs to be just that: true moulding.
-Nuclei need to be wrapped around each other and deforming/conforming to the shapes of their neighbouring nuclei - like a big nuclear 'group hug', as I like to think of it.
-Cells that are simply hanging around next to each other (i.e. merely being cohesive) are not moulding.
+Nuclear molding needs to be just that: true molding.
+Nuclei need to be wrapped around each other and deforming/conforming to the shapes of their neighboring nuclei - like a big nuclear 'group hug', as I like to think of it.
+Cells that are simply hanging around next to each other (i.e. merely being cohesive) are not molding.

 Apoptotic Debris, Mitotic Activity